eProsima/fastdds-visualizer-plugin/docs/rst/getting_started/tutorial.rst

 Next steps
 ^^^^^^^^^^

-We hope this example served as a useful resource for getting a grasp on the basics of *eProsima DDS Visualizer Plugin*.
+We hope this example served as a useful resource for getting a grasp on the basics of |eddsvisualizer|.
 Feel free to explore the :ref:`User Manual <user_manual_start>` section to learn more about its various features and configuration options.